 3. Promote Creative Thinking

 One of the best ways to incorporate movement into your day is to take regular breaks throughout the day.
 Scientists tested creativity before and after walking on a treadmill.
 In 81% of the participants, creative output increased after walking, with the average subject increasing output by 60%.
-In essence, a few minutes of walking substantially increased the subject’s ability to see things from different angles, facilitating new perspective.
-It doesn't have to be intensive (but it doesn't hurt).
+A few minutes of walking substantially increased the subject’s ability to see things from different angles, facilitating new perspective.
+It doesn’t have to be intensive (but it doesn’t hurt).
 As research suggest the higher the intensity the greater the release of BDNF.